 According to scientists, the technique could better probe the gravitational forces exerted by small objects.
-Moreover, it could be used to measure slight gravitational variations at different places in the world, which may help in mapping the seafloor or finding oil and minerals underground.
+Moreover, it could be used to measure slight gravitational variations at different places globally, which may help map the seafloor or find oil and minerals underground.

 For the study, scientists primarily launched a cloud of cesium atoms into the air.
 They later used light flashes for splitting each atom into a superposition state.
 In this weird quantum limbo, each atom exists in two places at once: one version of the atom hovering a few micrometers higher than the other.
 Scientists then trapped these split cesium atoms in midair with light from a laser.